← Back to 史記

 20

 In the third year after ascending the emperor position, he toured east through the commanderies and counties, sacrificed at Mount Zou Yi, and praised Qin's merit and deeds.
 Therefore, he summoned and brought along seventy Confucian scholars and erudites from Qi and Lu and arrived at the foot of Mount Tai.
-Some of the various Confucian scholars discussed and said, 'In ancient times, for the feng and shan, cattail carts were made, for they hated to harm the mountain's soil, stones, grasses, and trees; they swept the ground and sacrificed, and mats used pickled straw.
-They spoke of it as easy to follow.'
-The First Emperor heard that these discussions were each divergent and difficult to apply and use.
-From this, he demoted the Confucian scholars.
+Some Confucian scholars discussed the matter and said, 'In ancient times, cattail-covered carts were made for the fengshan because people were reluctant to damage the mountain's soil, stones, grasses, and trees; They swept the ground and sacrificed, using mats of stalks and reeds, to show how easy it was to follow."
+The First Emperor heard that these discussions all diverged from one another and were difficult to put into practice.
+Because of this, he demoted the Confucian scholars.
 And then he cleared a cart road, ascended from the sunny side of Mount Tai to the peak, erected a stone praising the First Emperor of Qin's virtue, and made clear that he had obtained the feng.
 He descended from the shady path and performed the shan at Liang Fu.
 Its rites considerably adopted what the Grand Officiant used in sacrificing to the Supreme God at Yong, and the feng and what was buried were all kept secret, so that later generations could not record them.

 21

 When the First Emperor ascended Mount Tai, on the middle slope he encountered violent wind and rain and rested beneath a large tree.
-The various Confucian scholars, having already been demoted and not able to participate and be used in the rites of the feng affairs, heard that the First Emperor encountered wind and rain and then criticized it.
+The Confucian scholars, having already been demoted and excluded from the feng rites, heard that the First Emperor had encountered wind and rain and criticized him for it.

 22